Recognition

 Cardstock 110lb.
 Neenah Solar Crest

-Embellishments Various Little Things by Lucy's Cards sequins
+Embellishments Little Things by Lucy's Cards pearls and gems

 Desk Staples Dahle Personal Rotary Cutter